 Abstract

-Despite the utilization of several earthquake resistant traditional techniques in Iranian architecture throughout the centuries, high seismic vulnerability of the vernacular construction methods in Iran are obvious.
-One of the latest innovations in building earthquake-proof emergency dwellings prior to introducing the modern seismic design knowledge, took place during the successive destructive earthquakes of 1871, 1893 and 1895 in Quchan located in the northeast of Iran.
-This new shelters stood successfully during 1893 and 1895 shocks and was stayed in use at least for 30 years later.
+Despite the utilization of several earthquake resistant traditional techniques in Iranian architecture throughout the centuries, the high seismic vulnerability of Iranian vernacular constructions is obvious.
+One of the latest innovations in building earthquake-proof emergency dwellings prior to introducing the modern seismic design codes, took place during the successive destructive earthquakes of 1871, 1893 and 1895 in Quchan located in the northeast of Iran.
+These new shelters stood successfully during 1893 and 1895 shocks and were stayed in use for at least 30 years later.
 Accordingly this local effort of building earthquake proof constructions will be verified in this paper as an intangible heritage of regional knowledge which its successful experiences should be introduced to save it.

-At the first step this essay attempts to describe the process of innovation of these new shelters, the specific earthquake resistant features of them which did not have any peers in shape in the history of the construction of the region, their evolution and finally extinctions.
-On the next stage the paper mostly focuses on describing these shelters capability in comparison with similar geometrical options of construction to indicate how local people chose the best shape alternative based on 3 items of the rate of their seismic resistance, their ease of built and the amount of spatial similarity with previous local buildings
+At the first step this essay attempts to describe the process of innovation of these new shelters, the specific earthquake resistant features of them which did not have any peers in shape in the history of the construction of the region, their evolution and finally extinction.
+On the next stage the paper mostly focuses on describing the capability of these shelters in comparison with similar geometrical forms of construction to indicate how local people chose the best shape alternative based on 3 factors of their seismic resistance, their ease of built and the amount of spatial similarity with previous local buildings

 Keywords: vernacular seismic resistant technique, earthquake resistant configuration, geometry, Quchan 19th century earthquakes